manelandrea/Coursera-Getting-and-Cleaning-Data-Assignment/README.md

 # Coursera Getting and Cleaning Data Assignment

-Here are the for the Getting and Cleaning Data Coursera assignment: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+Here are the data for the Getting and Cleaning Data Coursera assignment: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 You should create one R script called run_analysis.R that does the following.